Graded Quizzes in Axis LMS

 You can alter this certificate to contain dozens of other fields including first / last name, the parent course's name, any of the custom fields.
 Once there, you select a placeholder from the drop-down, then click Insert Placeholder.
 You also have the ability to edit the certificate from an HTML view, which will allow you to adjust the certificate in further detail.

 There are also occasions when you don't want your user to be sent a certificate.
 If this is these cases, you'll need to adjust a few settings to prevent them from being distributed upon completion.
 The best way to prevent your users from getting a certificate is to blank out the entire certificate by removing all of the text from the template.

 When a user completes this module and receives the certificate, the generated certificate is a static snapshot of their current data.
-The certificate of a user named of Thomas Anderson will not change if the user marries and has their name changed to Thomas Bale and accesses the certificate later.
-The certificate will always read Thomas Anderson.
+The certificate of a user named of Penny Anderson will not change if the user marries and has their name changed to Penny Bale and accesses the certificate later.
+The certificate will always read Penny Anderson.

 Feedback and Responses